James Terry Roach: Murders

+After the sudden end of his relationship, Joseph Carl Shaw, a friend of Roach, decided to go out and find a woman to gang rape as revenge.
+In the early hours of October 17, Shaw, as well as Roach, Ronald Eugene Mahaffey, and Robert Neil Williams, came across 21-year-old Betty Swank.
+The four offered her a ride in their car.
+Once Swank got inside, she saw that they were in possession of a gun.
+She was kidnapped and gang raped.
+The group initially planned to release Swank alive, but Shaw decided to kill her when she recognized him.
+After the other three refused to kill her, Shaw shot and killed Swank with a .22 caliber rifle.
+Her dead body was found in a mobile home park.

-On October 29, 1977, Roach and accomplices Joseph Carl Shaw and Ronald Eugene Mahaffey spent the morning drinking beer and doing drugs.
+On October 29, 1977, Roach, Shaw, and Mahaffey spent the morning drinking beer and doing drugs.
 The three then spent the early afternoon driving around in an attempt to "find a girl to rape," according to Mahaffey.

 After pulling beside a parked car at a baseball field outside of Columbia, South Carolina, Roach aimed a .22 caliber rifle at the car's occupants, 14-year-old Carlotta Hartness and 17-year-old Thomas Taylor.
 Roach demanded they give them their money and Taylor obliged.
 Shaw and Mahaffey then got out of the car, took Taylor's keys, and forced Hartness into the backseat of Shaw's car.
-Once back in the car, Shaw said to Roach "OK, now!" to which Roach fired the rifle into the parked car, killing Thomas Taylor.
+Once back in the car, Shaw said to Roach, "OK, now!" to which Roach fired the rifle into the parked car, killing Thomas Taylor.

 Hartness was then driven to a dirt road not far away where they demanded she undress.
 She was forced to perform oral sex on Shaw and Mahaffey and was raped repeatedly by all three.
-Once they were finished, Shaw then asked who would kill her.
-Roach volunteered to be the one to shoot the girl.
-Shaw ordered Hartness to lie face down on the ground, to which she initially refused and pled with them to spare her life.
+Once they were finished, Shaw asked who would kill her, after which Roach, albeit hesitant at first, volunteered.
+Shaw ordered Hartness to lie face down on the ground, to which she initially refused and pleaded with them to spare her life.
 Eventually giving in to their demands, she put her face to the ground, and Roach shot her several times in the head.
 Shaw shot her in the head once more, then buried the rifle, ammunition, and wallet they had stolen from Taylor earlier.
 The three then returned to the baseball field to confirm that Taylor was dead.